OliverGrainge/Advanced-AI-on-Arm/lab3.md

 ## Step 10: Enable Debugging mode and modify the app to use local models

-First to enable debugging mode on your phone, do the following:
+First to enable debugging mode on your phone, do the following on your **mobile**:

 1. Enable USB debugging in Developer Options of you mobile:
    - Navigate to **Settings** > **About phone**